Prag8855/aab/content/guides/freelance-visa.md

 The appointment takes 15 to 60 minutes.[^64] You spend most of that time waiting.

+If your freelance visa is approved, they must print your plastic residence permit.
+This takes a few weeks.
+You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
+It allows you to start working now.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**

 **[What happens after your appointment ➞](/guides/berlin-auslanderbehorde-appointment#after-your-appointment)**